Jocelyn Dawson, Duke, Chair (jdawson AT dukeupress DOT edu)

-- Organize the main program and procure speakers/panellists/moderators for the 2020 Annual Meeting.
+- Organize the main program and procure speakers/panelists/moderators for the 2021 Annual Meeting.

-- Schedule an August conference call to brainstorm plenary speakers.
+- Schedule a September conference call to brainstorm plenary speakers.

 - Establish guiding principles to support development of diverse and inclusive program content, structures, and panelists/facilitators.

-- Continue to develop and support Collaboration Labs, ensuring differentiation from more traditional session formats.
+- Explore virtual approaches to Collaboration Labs, and if feasible support their use, ensuring differentiation from more traditional session formats.

 - Consider programming intended to increase vendor engagement.